Small-large subgroups of locally compact Abelian Polish groups: Meager but non-null subgroups

-\begin{question} What can we say about small-large subgroups of not locally compact Polish groups, replacing "null wrt. the Haar measure" by "Haar-null" in the sense of Christensen?
-Do (always) exist meager but not Haar-null, and Haar-null but non-meager subgroups in not locally compact Polish groups?
-(A subset $X$ of a Polish group is Haar-null, if there exists a Borel probability measure $\mu$ on $G$, and a $B$ Borel set $B \supseteq X$, such that $\mu(gBh) = 0$ for each $g,h \in G$ \cite{Christ}.) \end{question}
+In \cite{en} we gave affirmative answers to both questions from \cite[Problem 5.1]{small-large} in the general (locally compact, not necessarily Polish) case.
+However, due to Christensen we can extend the notion of the null ideal to every (not necessarily locally compact) Polish group.
+We say that a subset $X$ of a Polish group is Haar-null (in the sense of Christensen), if there is a Borel probability measure $\mu$ on $G$, and a Borel set $B \supseteq X$, such that for each $g,h \in G$ $\mu(gBh) = 0$ \cite{Christ}.
+The following question is open. \begin{question}

+What can we say about small-large subgroups of non-locally compact Polish groups, replacing "null wrt. the Haar measure" by "Haar-null"?
+Do (always) exist Haar-null but non-meager, and meager but non-Haar-null subgroups in non-locally compact Polish groups?